oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/podman-manual-steps/README.md

 ### Deploy Sharded Database with System Sharding

-Refer to [Sample Sharded Database with System Sharding deployed manually using Podman Containers](./podman-sharded-database-with-system-sharding.md) to deploy a sharded database with system sharding using podman containers.
+Refer to [Sample Sharded Database with System Sharding deployed manually using Podman Containers](./podman-sharded-database-with-system-sharding.md) to deploy a sample sharded database with system sharding using podman containers.

 ### Deploy Sharded Database with System Sharding with SNR RAFT Enabled

-Refer to [Sample Sharded Database with System Sharding with SNR RAFT enabled deployed manually using Podman Containers](./podman-sharded-database-with-system-sharding-with-snr-raft-enabled.md) to deploy a sharded database with system sharding with SNR RAFT enabled using podman containers.
+Refer to [Sample Sharded Database with System Sharding with SNR RAFT enabled deployed manually using Podman Containers](./podman-sharded-database-with-system-sharding-with-snr-raft-enabled.md) to deploy a sample sharded database with system sharding with SNR RAFT enabled using podman containers.

 ### Deploy Sharded Database with User Defined Sharding

-Refer to [Sample Sharded Database with User Defined Sharding deployed manually using Podman Containers](./podman-sharded-database-with-user-defined-sharding.md) to deploy a sharded database with User Defined sharding using Podman containers.
+Refer to [Sample Sharded Database with User Defined Sharding deployed manually using Podman Containers](./podman-sharded-database-with-user-defined-sharding.md) to deploy a sample sharded database with User Defined sharding using Podman containers.

 ## Support